yosh-matsuda/cpp-yyjson/README.md

 | `yyjson::array`  | *Mutable* JSON array class; alias of `yyjson::writer::array`   |
 | `yyjson::object` | *Mutable* JSON object class; alias of `yyjson::writer::object` |

-In internal namespaces, the cpp-yyjson provides several JSON value, array, object, reference, and  iterator classes.
+In internal namespaces, the cpp-yyjson provides JSON value, array, object, reference, and  iterator classes.
 Each internal `yyjson::reader` and `yyjson::writer` namespace defines *immutable* and *mutable* JSON classes, respectively.
 Although you rarely need to be aware of the classes provided in the internal namespaces, the *reference* classes are noted here.

 The JSON value, array, and object classes have the corresponding *reference* (only for *mutable* classes) and *const reference* versions of them as shown later, such as `value_ref`, `const_value_ref`, `array_ref`, `const_array_ref` and so on.
 The *reference* classes have member functions with almost the same signature as the normal versions.
 The difference between a normal `value` class and a `[const_]value_ref` class is whether they have their data ownership or not.
 The *(const) reference* JSON classes appear in return types of member functions of the JSON classes.
 This is to maximize performance by avoiding copying.